escodebar/trainings/slides.md

 * No matter where you start, if you follow the arrows, you'll always finish at one!

 This could be a valid graph of a Git repository!
-* Each node in the comic could correspond to a commit
+* Each node in the comic could be a commit

 We already started building such a graph!
 Now let's build branches!
 * Creating branches with diverging commits